codecutout/codecutout.github.io/_posts/2017-03-18-string-to-expression-part-1-the-tokenizer.markdown

 Recently I had to make rich filtering API that had to handle all the typical query fineries of `AND`s, `OR`s, equality, comparisons and functions.
 Naturally I did what any good developer would do, I went and found a library that did it all for me and moved onto more important things.

-But it did make me pause for a bit and consider, how would I implmented that myself, would I be able make a simple compiler to convert a string into a .NET expression tree.
+But it did make me pause for a bit and consider, how would I implemented that myself, would I be able make a simple compiler to convert a string into a .NET expression tree.
 This series of posts is me answering that question

 Hopefully by the end of of this we can convert some like: